ahmedsomaa/ahmedsomaa/README.md

 <p>Welcome to my page!</p>
 <p>I'm Ahmed, Software engineer from Tanta, Egypt 🇪🇬.</p>

-- 🔭 I'm currently doing a masters of engineering in software engineering @ Arizona State University.
+- 🎓 I've just completed a Masters of Engineering in Software Engineering @ Arizona State University.
-- 👯 I’m looking to collaborate on open source projects.
+- 👯‍♂️ I'm actively seeking collaboration on open source projects, with a focused interest in front-end React development.
-- 🌱 I’m currently learning TypeScript, LangChain && LLMs.
+- 🌱 I'm currently dedicated to mastering advanced React concepts, exploring React rendering patterns, diving into Next.js, deepening TypeScript proficiency, and immersing in the React ecosystem.
-- 🥅 2023 Goals: Master TypeScript, Advanced React Topics, PostgreSQL.
+- 🥅 2024 Goals: Excel in advanced React topics, become proficient in Next.js, refine TypeScript skills, implement React rendering patterns from patterns.dev book, and apply principles from the Refactoring UI books.
-- ⚡ Fun fact: I love to watch football, I support Liverpool and Al-Ahly SC, post FIFA career mode videos [here](youtube.com/@the-final-lineup/) and read about new technology.
+- ⚡ Fun fact: Devoted football fan supporting Liverpool and Al-Ahly SC.
+Also, sharing FIFA career mode videos [here](youtube.com/@the-final-lineup/) and staying updated on new technologies.

 ### Tech I currently use